All locations are currently closed to visitors, unless you are making a compassionate visit. // LEARN MORE

 If you have mitral valve regurgitation but don't have symptoms, your doctor may suggest you return regularly for follow-up examinations to monitor your condition, depending on the severity of your condition.

-- Diuretics.
-Your doctor may prescribe water pills (diuretics) to drain fluid from your lungs.
+Water pills (diuretics).
+Your doctor may prescribe diuretics to drain fluid from your lungs.

-- Heart rhythm medications.
-Your doctor may prescribe an antiarrhythmic medication, such as flecainide (Tambocor), amiodarone (Cordarone, Pacerone), and propafenone (Rythmol, Rythmol SR).
-Antiarrhythmics help control your heart rhythm by normalizing electrical signals in heart tissue.
+Heart rhythm medications.
+If you have an arrhythmia, your doctor may prescribe a medication to treat it, such as propafenone (Rythmol SR), sotalol (Betapace, Sorine, Sotylize), flecainide and amiodarone (Pacerone).
+The medications help control your heart rhythm by normalizing electrical signals in heart tissue.

 Severe mitral valve regurgitation can eventually cause heart failure, preventing your heart from effectively pumping blood.
 If regurgitation goes on too long, your heart may be too weak for surgery.